Best fonts for email: Usage tips and tricks

 There are three ground rules to keep in mind when choosing the best fonts for email:

-1. Never use more than two fonts in emails
+1. Don’t use more than two email fonts at once

+This is a fairly common practice not only in email design but also in web design and so on.
 If you use too many fonts, your email seems very complicated in the best case and annoying in the worst one.
-Choose only a font or two for one email.
+The best practice is to choose only a font or two for one email.
 In a perfect case, that’s enough to use only one perfect typography but different sizes: one to highlight the heading and another one for the rest of your content.

-The main feature of your content’s font is legibility.
 Legibility is the ability to distinguish one letter from another.
-Of course, legible body text is better and faster to read, so check if all character spacing is visible, clear, and distinctive enough.
+Of course, legible body text is better and faster to read.

 Best Fonts for Emails _ Test

-Which one to choose: a Serif or a Sans Serif font?
+Which email font to choose: a Serif or a Sans Serif font?

 Serif fonts could be defined as fonts that have a small line at the end of every character.
 The most popular serif fonts are Times New Roman and Georgia.

-Sans serif fonts are those that don’t have a decorative line at the end of every symbol.
+Sans serif fonts don’t have a decorative line at the end of every symbol.
 The most popular sans-serif safe fonts are Arial, Trebuchet MS, and Helvetica.

 During the investigation, I have found several sources which claimed that serif fonts are most suitable for emails, but I totally disagree.
 Based on the assumption that emails are being observed only online using desktop or mobile screens, the best are sans serif fonts.
 It’s easier to read sans-serif characters on the screen.